-Cyber security is non-negotiable in today's chaotic environment.
-Even companies with well-developed security protocols are at risk, as evidenced by breaches at Yahoo! and even the St. Louis Public Library.
-Information security should be built into the very fabric of IT, yet, it’s surprisingly neglected among government entities and large corporations alike.
+Cybersecurity is non-negotiable in today's chaotic environment.
+Even companies with well-developed security protocols are at risk, as evidenced by breach events and cyberattacks at even the most tech-savvy companies like T-Mobile, Nintendo and Google.
+Information security should be built into the very fabric of IT.
+Yet, it’s surprisingly neglected among government entities and large corporations alike.
 Major hacks have caused many of these organizations to sit up and take notice, however, clamoring for the best and the brightest in the growing field of information security.
-Below we will discuss roles, areas of employment and salary for these professionals.

 The Role of Information Security Analysts